Listen to articleSarah (Female)

 5.1 The Adversarial Layer

-Continuous automated red teaming that generates adversarial inputs, simulates attack scenarios, and probes vulnerabilities across the PDA loop.
-The adversarial layer does not wait for attacks — it manufactures them proactively, providing the stress-testing that keeps the agentegrity score calibrated.
+Continuous automated red teaming that generates adversarial inputs, simulates attack scenarios, and probes vulnerabilities across the PDA loop — including cross-stage feedback attacks.
+The adversarial layer does not wait for attacks — it manufactures them proactively, providing the stress-testing that keeps the agentegrity assessment calibrated.
 For physical AI agents, the adversarial layer includes simulation-based testing in physics-accurate synthetic environments.
+Critically, the adversarial layer must also test the security models themselves (see Section 8.2).

 5.2 The Cortical Layer

-Specialized security models embedded within the agent's decision architecture.
-We term these cortical models — purpose-built models that participate in the agent's reasoning process rather than operating at its boundary.
-Cortical models perform adversarial input detection at the perception stage, policy enforcement at the decision stage, behavioral anomaly detection across decision sequences, and decision validation before action execution.
+Specialized security models tightly coupled with the agent's decision architecture.
+We term these cortical models — purpose-built models that operate within the agent's reasoning process rather than at its boundary.
+Cortical models perform adversarial input detection at the perception stage (with access to internal context), policy enforcement at the decision stage (with access to reasoning chains and goal states), behavioral anomaly detection across decision sequences (with access to historical patterns), and decision validation before action execution (with access to planned actions and their justifications).

-We introduce the concept of cortical embedding depth — a measure of how deeply security intelligence is integrated into the agent's reasoning chain — as a design parameter that correlates with agentegrity score.
+We introduce the concept of cortical embedding depth — a measure of how deeply security intelligence is integrated into the agent's reasoning chain — as a design parameter.
+Depth ranges from L0 (fully external, no information advantage) through L5 (trained into model weights, inseparable from core capabilities).
+Higher embedding depth provides greater information access but also greater coupling complexity and update difficulty.

 5.3 The Governance Layer

-The three layers form a closed loop: the adversarial layer discovers weaknesses, the cortical layer remediates them at the architectural level, and the governance layer monitors the result in production.
+The three layers form a closed loop: the adversarial layer discovers weaknesses, the cortical layer addresses them within the agent's architecture, and the governance layer monitors the result in production.
 Agentegrity is maintained through continuous operation of this loop.

 6. Physical AI Extension